drewcrawford/wwdc-notes/24/What’s new in SwiftData.md

 }
 ```

+Create a single (or compound) index for your model.
+Additional metadata which SwifTdata generates and saves in the container.

 ### Add Index for commonly used KeyPaths or combination of KeyPaths - 12:41
 ```swift
 // Add Index for commonly used KeyPaths or combination of KeyPaths